MerginMaps/docs/src/gis/elevations/index.md

 Mock location should be only used if you are unable to connect the external GPS directly in the <MobileAppNameShort />.
 Because of system limitations, both Android and iOS send only a subset of available data.

 ### Android
-If there is no [user-defined transformation](#using-custom-geoid), the <MobileAppNameShort /> uses data reported by the GPS provider as-is.
+If there is no [user-defined transformation](#using-custom-geoid) (custom geoid), the <MobileAppNameShort /> uses data reported by the GPS provider as-is.

 **Position variables**:
 - :white_check_mark: orthometric elevation is available,
 - :no_entry_sign: ellipsoidal elevation and :no_entry_sign: geoid separation values are **not** available and **can not** be stored using [position variables](../../layer/variables/#position-variables).

+**Custom geoid**:
-**Custom geoid**: :warning: It is possible to use the <QGISPluginNameShort /> to [set up a different geoid model](#using-custom-geoid) and transform the elevation to a different vertical reference system.
-However, it is necessary to set up **the mock app to report ellipsoidal heights**, otherwise the geoid separation would be applied twice leading to incorrect elevation values.
+- :warning: It is possible to use the <QGISPluginNameShort /> to [set up a different geoid model](#using-custom-geoid) and transform the elevation to a different vertical reference system.
+However, it is necessary to **set up the mock app to report ellipsoidal heights**, otherwise the geoid separation would be applied twice leading to incorrect elevation values.
+- if custom geoid is used, the orthometric elevation, ellipsoidal elevation and geoid separation variables are available

 ### iOS
-The <MobileAppNameShort /> uses data reported by the GPS provider as-is.
+If there is no [user-defined transformation](#using-custom-geoid) (custom geoid), the <MobileAppNameShort /> uses data reported by the GPS provider as-is.

 **Position variables**:  :warning: When using the mock location, iOS only sends a minimal subset of available GPS data, namely the coordinates X, Y, and elevation.
 It is not possible to obtain or display any other [position variables](../../layer/variables/#position-variables), including accuracy.

-**Custom geoid**: :no_entry_sign: It is not possible to use custom geoid model.
+**Custom geoid**:
+- :warning: It is possible to use the <QGISPluginNameShort /> to [set up a different geoid model](#using-custom-geoid) and transform the elevation to a different vertical reference system.
+However, it is necessary to **set up the mock app to report ellipsoidal heights**, otherwise the geoid separation would be applied twice leading to incorrect elevation values.
+- if custom geoid is used, the orthometric elevation, ellipsoidal elevation and geoid separation variables are available

 ## Using custom geoid